 Berry Law employees volunteer for Junior Achievement, one of America’s foremost organizations to help promote work-readiness, entrepreneurship, and financial literacy skills among youth.
 Berry Law offers “visit-the-office” days for JA youth and is committed to fostering an entrepreneurial spirit in school-aged children.

-Berry Law Firm was the ammunition sponsor for a clay shoot event in 2018 designed to raise money for the Homes for Our Troops foundation that builds and donates specially adapted custom homes nationwide for severely injured post–9/11 Veterans, especially amputees.
+Berry Law was the ammunition sponsor for a clay shoot event in 2018 designed to raise money for the Homes for Our Troops foundation that builds and donates specially adapted custom homes nationwide for severely injured post–9/11 Veterans, especially amputees.

 The purpose of the Military Family Scholarship is to allow students to share how military service has impacted their life.
 Many of the attorneys at Berry Law are former and retired military personnel who understand what the life of a service member requires.
 To find out more about this scholarship and how you can apply, please visit our scholarship page.

 Be sure to check out our scholarship winners page as well to see who has received this scholarship in previous years.